 About the study

 Australia has a long tradition of welcoming humanitarian migrants.
-Forced to leave their homes and country, many have suffered significant trauma and are unfamiliar with the language and culture of Australia.
-Understanding how humanitarian migrants settle is critical to the development of effective policy and program responses.
+Many have experienced significant traumatic events and were forced to leave their home country.
+Understanding how humanitarian migrants integrate into the new society and culture is critical to the development of effective policy and program responses.

 About the BNLA cohort

 Building a New Life in Australia is commissioned and funded by the Department of Social Services.
 The project is being undertaken by the Australian Institute of Family Studies.
 Data are collected by Kantar (previously known as Colmar Brunton Social Research) in conjunction with Multicultural Marketing and Management.